Azure/azure-sdk/docs/dotnet/introduction.md

 Don't ask users to compose connection strings manually if they aren't available through the Azure portal.
 Connection strings are immutable.
 It's impossible for an application to roll over credentials when using connection strings.

+### Enumerations

+{% include requirement/MUST id="dotnet-enums" %} use an `enum` for parameters, properties, and return types when values are known.

+{% include requirement/MAY id="dotnet-enums-exception" %} use a `readonly struct` in place of an `enum` that declares well-known fields but can contain unknown values returned from the service, or user-defined values passed to the service.

+See [enumeration-like structure documentation](implementation.md#dotnet-enums) for implementation details.

 ## General Azure SDK Library Design

 ### Namespace Naming {#dotnet-namespace-naming}